Delicious homemade apple empanadas, quick and easy to prepare, perfect for enjoying as an appetizer, dessert, or ideal to accompany tea time.

 - Sift the flour into a large bowl, add the sugar, the 500 grams of butter, and mix everything with your hands or a wooden spoon until homogeneous.
 Let the dough rest uncovered.

-- Peel the apples and cut them into medium-sized cubes, set aside in a large pot, add the brown sugar, cinnamon, unsalted butter, cover, and cook over medium heat until the fruit begins to release its juice, stirring occasionally with a wooden spoon until the apple becomes shiny and well cooked.
+- Peel the apples and cut them into medium-sized cubes, set aside in a large pot, add the brown sugar, cinnamon, unsalted butter, cover, and cook over medium heat until the fruit begins to release its juice, stirring occasionally until the apple becomes shiny and well cooked.

 - Dissolve the cornstarch in the water and add it to the cooking apples, stirring gently and constantly until thickened, turn off the heat and cool to room temperature.

-- On a floured surface, roll out the dough thinly with a rolling pin, cut into circular shapes using a plate or a empanada mold, fill with a large spoonful of cooked apples, fold in half, and seal with your fingers or flatten the edge with a fork to form a fan shape.
+- On a floured surface, roll out the dough thinly with a rolling pin, cut into circular shapes using a plate or an empanada mold, fill with a large spoonful of cooked apples, fold in half, and seal with your fingers or flatten the edge with a fork.

 - Arrange the empanadas on a baking tray and prick them with a fork to prevent them from opening during cooking.